-Offshore oil and gas extraction carried out on large drilling platforms around the world faces many technical challenges and risks.
+Offshore oil and gas extraction carried out on large drilling platforms faces many technical challenges and risks.
 Offshore drilling requires specially formulated drilling fluid, also known as mud.
 The mud is used to lubricate drilling equipment and to prevent potentially catastrophic blowouts.

-A blowout is the uncontrolled release of hydrocarbons under extremly high pressure that can erupt from the subsea well hole.
-Very specific measures are deployed to prevent blowouts, and, should they occur, to contain them.
+A blowout is the uncontrolled release of hydrocarbons under extremely high pressure that can erupt from the sub-sea well hole.
+Very specific measures are deployed to prevent and contain these blowouts.

-For sea-based drilling, the drilling fluid is weighted with the mineral barite, which is both very heavy and non-magnetic.
+Barite is both heavy and non-magnetic, which is essential to safe and effective sea-based drilling.
 The weight allows the fluid to create a heavier-than-water blanket on top of pressurized pockets during drilling.
-The non-magnetic properties of barite also ensure there is no interference with sensitive drilling instrumention.
-The deeper the hole, the more barite is needed as a percentage of total fluid mix.
-The fluid makeup may be further tweaked to adjust for different geological conditions, as drilling permeates various layers.
+The non-magnetic properties of barite also ensure there is no interference with sensitive drilling instrumentation.
+The deeper the hole, the higher percentage barite is needed.

-Barite has to be ground to a small, uniform size before use in mud.
-The required properties are specified by the American Petroleum Institute or other agency.
-Precise mixing of the mud is carried out by drilling fluid companies, which have their own engineers on site, mixing and controlling the fluid before pumping it down the hole.
-Fluid is further analyzed when it comes up again in laboratories on the rig.
+Barite must be ground to a small, uniform size before added to mud.
+The required properties are specified by the American Petroleum Institute or other international agencies.
+Precise mixing of the mud is carried out by drilling fluid companies, with engineers mixing and controlling the fluid before pumping it down the hole.

-Drilling packages are delivered from suppliers in Scandanavia to platform construction facilities, mainly located in Singapore, Malaysia, Korea, Brazil or China.
-The packages include one or more bulk solid holding tanks containing drilling cement used for stabilizing the drillhole with casings.
+These bulk systems are delivered from suppliers in Scandinavia to platform construction facilities, mainly located in Singapore, Malaysia, Korea, Brazil or China.
+The packages include one or more bulk solid holding tanks containing drilling cement used for stabilizing the drill-hole with casings.

-Properties that need to be sampled in the dry powders are specific weight, size fraction and humidity.
-Rigid quality control and documention are needed due to the extreme costs involved if a catastrophic event (like a blowout) should occur.
+Properties that need to be sampled are specifically weight, size fraction and humidity.
+These properties undergo rigid quality control and documentation due to the extreme costs involved if a catastrophic event (like a blowout) should occur.
 Additionally, these rigs need to have appropriate sampling equipment to have a drilling license.

-As a critical yet relatively inexpensive part of each complete bulk system and drilling platform, the Sentry PR samplers operate well for many years and are considered well worth the price.
-The world’s leading producers of offshore drilling packages rely on the Sentry PR sampler to provide a safe, efficient operating environment in some of the harshest conditions on earth.
+As a critical yet relatively inexpensive part of each complete bulk system and drilling platform, samplers are considered critical to providing a safe and efficient operating environment in some of the harshest conditions on earth.